Lipraty/satori-desktop/README.md

 ### Cross chat platforms

 The project is developed based on the Satori protocol.
-Thanks to the excellent design and powerful platform support of the Satori protocol, Satori App Desktop can access multiple chat platforms:
+Benefit from to the excellent design and powerful platform support of the Satori protocol, Satori App Desktop can access multiple chat platforms:

 - [x] DingTalk
 - [x] Discord